Byron/depot/src/md/lang.md

     * Has **fast** [regexp](http://swtch.com/~rsc/regexp/regexp1.html)
 * **coding style**
     * It encourages a [coding style](http://talks.golang.org/2013/bestpractices.slide) with very short variable names, which makes it harder to understand at first, yet produces rather bulk-free code after all.
 To me, it's a good thing, it's quite the opposite of what `swift` encourages as well.
+    * Weak references not required thanks to mark&sweep garbage collector.
+Therefore, cycles are an issue of the past.

 ### Con